l-Aad-l/userscripts/TF2-Community-Links-for-Steam/README.md

    * By default all sites are enabled.
    * Saving options will automatically refresh the page to display newly selected options.

+## Install Instructions
+   - Before installing the userscript, please ensure you have a script manager installed in your browser, a list can be found [here](https://github.com/l-Aad-l/userscripts/blob/master/README.md).
+   - Install a script directly from GitHub by clicking on the "Install" link in the table below.
+   - View the source code directly on GitHub by clickong on the "Source" link in the table below.
+   - Install a script from [GreasyFork](https://greasyfork.org/en/users/576570-l-aad-l) (GF) from the userscript site page **or** install the script from [OpenUserJS](https://openuserjs.org/users/Aad/scripts) (OU).

 |   Direct Install   |     Source Code      | GreasyFork  | OpenUserJS  |
 | :-------------------: | :---------------------: | :-------------: | :-------------: |